 NSAIDs, including diclofenac, can cause serious skin adverse reactions such as exfoliative dermatitis, Stevens-Johnson Syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
 These serious events may occur without warning.
-Inform patients about the signs and symptoms of serious skin reactions, and to discontinue the use of Flector PATCH at the first appearance of skin rash or any other sign of hypersensitivity.
-Flector PATCH is contraindicated in patients with previous serious skin reactions to NSAIDs [see Contraindications (4)].
+Inform patients about the signs and symptoms of serious skin reactions, and to discontinue the use of Flector at the first appearance of skin rash or any other sign of hypersensitivity.
+Flector is contraindicated in patients with previous serious skin reactions to NSAIDs [ see Contraindications (4)].

 Premature Closure of Fetal Ductus Arteriosus

-NSAIDs, including Flector PATCH, may increase the risk of bleeding events.
+NSAIDs, including Flector, may increase the risk of bleeding events.
 Co-morbid conditions such as coagulation disorders, concomitant use of warfarin, other anticoagulants, antiplatelet agents (e.g., aspirin), serotonin reuptake inhibitors (SSRIs) and serotonin norepinephrine reuptake inhibitors (SNRIs) may increase this risk.
-Monitor these patients for signs of bleeding [see Drug Interactions (7)].
+Monitor these patients for signs of bleeding [ see Drug Interactions (7)].

 Masking of Inflammation and Fever